dupontgu/hidden_agenda_pedal/.docs/usage/README.md

 **Also - this device will perform mouse movements and keystrokes on your behalf!
 Exit out of any important work before using.
 I take no responsibility if you accidentally delete something!**

+**Also also - the refresh rate of this device's mouse output may not match your mouse's refresh rate.
+This will lower the performance of any high-speed gaming mice!
+Maximum output refresh rate is ~170hz, even in passthrough mode.**

 ## Quick Start
 1. Plug the Hidden Agenda into your computer using the USB-C port on the left side of the pedal.
 2. Plug your USB mouse or keyboard (or USB dongle for wireless mice/keyboards) into the USB-A port on the right side of the pedal.